pulp/pulp/docs/sphinx/user-guide/qpid.rst

 Step #3 - Edit the Pulp server configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the Pulp server is configured to connect to the QPID broker on port 5672.
+By default, the Pulp server is configured so that it will connect to the Qpid broker on port 5672.
-Now that QPID broker has been reconfigured to only accept SSL connections on port 5671, the Pulp server configuration file, ``/etc/pulp/server.conf``, needs to be edited.
+Now that Qpid broker has been reconfigured to only accept SSL connections on port 5671, the Pulp server configuration file, ``/etc/pulp/server.conf``, needs to be edited.
 The properties in the *messaging* section that specify the port, the CA certificate and client certificate need to be updated as follows:

 *url*
-    The URL to the QPID broker.
+    The URL to the Qpid broker.
 Protocol choices: tcp=plain, ssl=SSL.
     (value: ssl://<host>:5671)

 *cacert*